 The following pension plan assets are measured and recognized at fair value on a recurring basis.
-See Note 20 - Fair Value Measurements for a description of the fair value hierarchy.
-The U.S. and Canadian pension plan assets are invested exclusively in commingled funds and classified in Level 2, and the U.K., Switzerland, and South Korea pension plan assets are invested in both direct investments (Levels 1 and 2) and commingled funds (Level 2).
+See Note 19 - Fair Value Measurements for a description of the fair value hierarchy.
+The U.S. and Canadian pension plan assets are invested exclusively in commingled funds and measured at net asset value, and the U.K., Switzerland, and South Korea pension plan assets are invested in both direct investments (Levels 1 and 2) and commingled funds (Level 2).